carla-recourse/CARLA/docs/source/data.rst

 - use pre-processed datasets from our :ref:`online_catalog` or
 - use local datasets using
   :ref:`csv_catalog`
-- implement every possible dataset by either inheriting our :ref:`data_catalog` or for even more control :ref:`data_api`
+- implement every possible dataset by either inheriting our :ref:`data_catalog` or for even more control the :ref:`data_api`

-Example implementations for both use-cases can be found in our section :doc:`examples`.
+Example implementations for the first two use-cases can be found in our section :doc:`examples`.

 .. _data_api: